agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 This chapter provides an array of illustrative examples of learning about agents from their actions.
 We begin with a concrete example and then provide a general formalization of the inference problem.
 A virtue of using WebPPL is that doing inference over our existing agent models requires very little extra code.

-## Inferring Utilities From Actions
+## Learning about an agent from their actions: first example

 Consider the MDP version of Bob's Restaurant Choice problem.
 Bob is choosing between restaurants and has full knowledge of which restaurants are open (i.e. all of them) and knows the street layout.
 Previously, we discussed how to compute optimal behavior *given* Bob's utility function over restaurants.
 Now we get to observe Bob's behavior and our task is to infer his utility function:

-[Could be Donut Big or Small.
+[TODO Could be Donut Big or Small.
 Trajectory is from the normal startState to Donut South.]
 ~~~~
 var world = makeDonutWorld2({big:true});